 There are many situations in which you need the AI to deliver human-level precision to ensure safety and accuracy.
 For example, when manufacturing critical parts for vehicles or airplanes, the equipment must be up to standard.
 While Machine Learning can be helpful for inspections, it is still best to have the system monitored by humans.

 How to install HITL AI systems in your company

 There are many ways to install a HITL-enabled AI system in your company.
 Unless you want to read a whole book about it (or know someone who did), the easiest would be to use a software that has this process already factored in.

 Levity's automation software is built around this concept: We know that many companies simply don't have sufficient data to reach near-perfect performance from the start but usually enough to get reasonable results.
-By adding HITL to the mix, this performance can be greatly enhanced – momentarily and in the long-run, as every single intervention counts for the continuous training.
+By adding HITL to the mix, this performance can be greatly enhanced – momentarily and in the long run, as every single intervention counts for continuous training.